New Post-Docs

 * Please complete the “Personal Tax Credits Return forms (TD1 forms) – Federal and Provincial” and submit them to your Business Officer (and/or Financial Officer) if NOT claiming basic deductions.
 For additional information, please refer to the Canada Revenue Agency’s website at: www.canada.ca/en/revenue-agency.
 For additional information on international tax issues, you may also refer to the website at: www.canada.ca/en/revenue-agency/international.

-Your Business Officer (and/or Financial Officer) will confirm your registration in the Postdoctoral Registration System; the day after your registration is confirmed, you will be able to contact the SGS Postdoctoral Office to receive your UTORid and obtain a T-Card.
+Your Business Officer (and/or Financial Officer) will confirm your registration in the Postdoctoral Registration System.

 Get Connected